jesuisstan/ContactBookFullstackApp/README.md

 ## Results

-Final version of the App allows user to:
+Deployed version of the App allows user to:

-- get access to his contact list;
+- get access to his contact list with authentication;

-- search for specific contacts by his Lastname;
+- search for specific contact by his Lastname;

+- sort existing contacts by Lastnames;

 - create a new contact by opening a side panel with empty fields;